 We've made safety recommendations to NHS England, the National Institute for Health and Care Excellence, the Royal College of Emergency Medicine in conjunction with the Royal College of Psychiatrists and the Care Quality Commission as a result of this investigation.

-NHS England ensures there is a sustainable funding model to support 24/7 urgent and emergency mental health liaison services in acute general hospitals with emergency departments.
+It is recommended that NHS England ensures there is a sustainable funding model to support 24/7 urgent and emergency mental health liaison services in acute general hospitals with emergency departments.

 Response received 23 November 2018: